-The Quadrantid meteor shower will peak between dusk and dawn on 3-4 January 2021.
+The Quadrantid meteor shower will peak on 3-4 January 2024.

 What is the Quadrantid meteor shower?

-The Quadrantids is known for its sharp peak of a few hours and the meteors appear to radiate from the constellation Boötes, near the Big Dipper.
-However, the actual source of the shooting stars is either an asteroid or a comet – we’re not quite sure which.
-Peter Jenniskens has suggested that the parent body of the Quadrantids could be the asteroid 2003 EH1, although this may in fact be the same object as the comet C/1490 Y1.
+The Quadrantids are known for their sharp peak which lasts a few hours.
+The meteors appear to radiate from the constellation Boötes, near the Big Dipper.
+In 2004 astronomer Peter Jenniskens suggested that the parent body of the Quadrantids could be the minor planet 2003 EH1.

 Find out the difference between an asteroid, a comet, a meteor, and a meteorite.